mgenev/nodember/README.md

 + Photo gallery and viewer
 + App level flash messaging
 + Data bound modals
-+ Much more coming
++ Many more coming

 What Nodember isn't?
 ==========================
 It is not production-ready.
 It is not fully secure for sensitive data.
-It is not infrastructure like ember-cli or loopback.
+It is not infrastructure for building real apps and APIs like ember-cli or loopback.
 It is not official software and it doesn't follow the best practices for such.

 In a nutshell use it to learn techniques and to experiment, but do not deploy it for real live projects.
 In those cases use appropriately engineered community  tools for infrastructure.